What Is An LEI Number?

 - Entities listed on a stock exchange

-To obtain a legal entity identifier, you must complete an LEI application.
-An LEI can be obtained from a Local Operating Unit (LOU), which are the bodies that issue LEI codes or from a LEI registration agent, such as the LEI Lookup.
-They supply registration and renewal, as well as other services, and must be accredited by the Global Legal Entity Identifier Foundation (GLEIF) in order to be authorised to issue LEIs.
+To obtain a legal entity identifier, an LEI application must be completed.
+An LEI can be obtained from a Local Operating Unit (LOU), which are the bodies that issue LEI codes or from a LEI registration agent, such as LEI Lookup.
+The LOU's supply registration and renewal, as well as other services, and must be accredited by the Global Legal Entity Identifier Foundation (GLEIF) in order to be authorised to issue LEIs.
+The registration agents provide a link between the customers and the LOU's, taking care of the whole process and making it as easy as possible for the end customer.

 By becoming a member of the Global LEI system via GLEIF accreditation, LEI issuers show that they are committed to data quality and customer service.
-This is just one of the reasons why you should always be sure to check that any company offering LEI registration services has the correct accreditation to enable them to do so.
+The issuing LOU is ultimately responsible for the data accuracy.

 A legal entity is not limited to using an LEI issuer in their own country.
 They can access the services of any LOU that is accredited to issue LEI codes in its authorised jurisdictions.
-To find an issuer that is authorised for your jurisdiction, you can use GLEIF's search function on their website.
-Simply select the jurisdiction(s) that you want to find issuers before and it will show them in a table.
+To find an issuer that is authorised for any jurisdiction, GLEIF has a search function on their website.
+Simply select the jurisdiction(s) to find issuers before and the results will be displayed in a table.

 - Entity name